-The Growing Up in Ireland study is the Institute's largest research project (€1.6m).
-A decision was taken jointly by the ESRI, the Central Statistics Office (CSO) and the Department of Children, Equality, Disability, Intregation and Youth (DCEDIY) that the study would be transferred to the CSO after 2022.
+The Growing Up in Ireland study is the Institute's largest research project (≤ 1.6 m).
+A decision was taken jointly by the ESRI, the Central Statistics Office (CSO) and the Department of Children, Equality, Disability, Integration and Youth (DCEDIY) that the study would be transferred to the CSO after 2022.
 This decision recognised that the study is now of such importance that it should become more embedded in the State's official data collection systems.
 On foot of this decision, discussions began in 2019 between the three agencies on how the transfer would be managed.
 This will have a significant financial impact on the Institute after 2022.
 Replacement sources of income are being examined including the possibility of letting office space that will be available after the transfer.

 Council and management are monitoring the Covid-19 pandemic on an ongoing basis.
-Staff are working remotely and services continue to be provided, where possible.
+Staff have been working remotely and services continue to be provided, where possible.
+Staff will be returning to the office from May 2022 and a hybrid working model will be in operation for a trial period.
 While the ESRI is unable to reliably predict the impact of Covid-19 on its cash flows, the performance and operations of the ESRI are being monitored closely and regular cash flow forecasts are provided to the Council and to ESRI's parent department [DPER].